patt-ux/NotesApp/README.md

         ```
     * To Download, simply download the ZIP file for this repo and unzip it into the directory where you want it installed.
 3. Install node modules for the server app:
-    * In the Command Prompt/Terminal window, navigate to where the app was cloned/unzipped to.
+    * Open a Command Prompt/Terminal window, and navigate to where the app was cloned/unzipped to.
 We will refer to this as the _SERVER TERMINAL_.
     * Run `npm install`
 4. Install node modules for the client app:
     * Open another Command Prompt/Terminal window and navigate to where the app was cloned/unzipped to.
 We will refer to this as the _CLIENT TERMINAL_.
     * Navigate to the client directory `cd client`
     * Run `npm install`
+5. You should have 2 Command Prompt/Terminal Windows open at this point.
+One is pointing to /NotesApp (the _SERVER TERMINAL_)and the other is pointing to /NotesApp/client (the _CLIENT TERMINAL_).
+If you do not have 2 Command Prompt/Terminal Windows open, please re-read Steps 3 and 4.
-5. Run the Server:
+6. Run the Server:
     * In the _SERVER TERMINAL_ type `node server.js` to run the node server.
     * If all goes well you should see `Listening on port 5000`
-6. Run the React Client App:
+7. Run the React Client App:
     * In the _CLIENT TERMINAL_ type `npm start` to run the react app.
     * If all goes well, you should see `Compiled successfully!` in the terminal and the app open in a browser window.
     * If the app does not open in a browser and the app compiled sucessfully, navigate to `localhost:3000` to see the app.